kleineluka/terra/README.md

 - Fast, portable and no-setup database with SQLite.
 - Readable and organised code with extensive comments (from my annoying brain).
 - Highly configurable by compartmentalising settings into JSON files.
-- Robust error handling and debugging system for further development (especially because Node won't have compile-time errors).
+- Robust error handling and debugging system for further development.

 # Progress Tracking 📌